Skip to main content

 What's the difference between string and text?

-• string - Short text, single line (max ~255 chars).
+• string - short text, single line (max ~255 chars).
 Use for names, titles, emails.

-• text - Long text, multiple paragraphs, supports formatting and HTML.
+• text - long text, multiple paragraphs, supports formatting and HTML.
 Use for descriptions, articles.

-When should I use integer vs float?
+When should I use integer, float, or real?

-• integer - Whole numbers only: 1, 2, 100, -5.
+• integer - whole numbers only (1, 2, 100, -5).
 Use for quantities, counts, ages.

-• float - Decimal numbers: 19.99, 4.5, -0.25.
+• float - decimal numbers (19.99, 4.5).
 Use for prices, ratings, measurements.

-• real - Like float but higher precision.
+• real - like float but higher precision.
 Use for scientific calculations.

 Can I reuse the same attribute in different attribute sets?